© Università degli Studi di Padova - Credits: HCE Web agency

 Magdalena Ratajczak, Deputy Director, Institute of International Studies, University of Wrocław

 9.40 - 10.20 Maria Grazia Giammarinaro, UN Special Rapporteur on trafficking in persons especially women and children.
-On the struggle against male violence today: state accountability and the due diligence standard
+Gender violence and exploitation: state accountability and the due diligence standard.

 11.00 - 11.30 Break